wh0/uzbl-tracking-protection/README.md

 ## Catalog of everything in this repo

+**tables.h** declares some data structures to hold the blacklist and entity whitelist data.

-**stove.py** converts JSON blacklist and entity whitelist files into a binary file.
+**stove.py** converts JSON blacklist and entity whitelist files into **cooked.c**, which implements the declarations in *tables.h*.

-**check-tracking.c** accesses the binary file to check a given request URI, if loaded from a given page URI.
+**check-tracking.c** receives a request URI and page URI from Uzbl and accesses data structures declared in *tables.h* to check whether or not to block the request, by redirecting to `about:blank`.

 ## What Mozilla's tracking protection does